dotnet/docs-maui/docs/platform-integration/communication/email.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-The `Contacts` and `IContacts` types are available in the `Microsoft.Maui.ApplicationModel.Communication` namespace.
+The `Email` and `IEmail` types are available in the `Microsoft.Maui.ApplicationModel.Communication` namespace.

 ## Get started